 Sales and Marketing

-DISH Network is far and away EchoStar's largest customer, accounting for about three-fourths of sales and 90% in both the EchoStar Technologies and EchoStar Satellite Services segments, respectively.
-The only other customer of note is Bell TV, which accounts for nearly 5% of the Technologies segment's revenue.
+DISH Network is far and away EchoStar's largest customer, accounting for about 57% of sales overall and 84% of the EchoStar Satellite Services segment's sale and 90% of the EchoStar Technologies segment's sales.

 EchoStar sees the still-growing demand for broadband services as a rich source of growth opportunities.
 Besides looking for additional customers for its STBs, the company's strategy includes capitalizing on the proliferation of advanced technologies in its boxes that could spark replacement cycles.
 EchoStar also has dormant satellite and fiber capacity that it hopes will tempt more customers, such as vendors of pay-TV, satellite-based broadband service, corporate communications, and government services.
 Bundling services and reaching new markets are high on its list of priorities.
 Customers outside the US are also particularly attractive.
 EchoStar considers the more modest cable and telecom infrastructures in many global markets to be particularly suited for satellite-delivered services that could be deployed more quickly.